 First, put your students into groups.
 Next, hand out the Rhyme Time activity sheet.
-Now, bring our your stop watch and get your students to think of as many rhymes as possible for each group.
+Now, bring out your stopwatch and get your students to think of as many rhymes as possible for each group.
 Finally, the group with the most rhymes wins.

 Your students are poets and they don’t even know it.
 Review the rhymes and have a classroom discussion on rhymes.
 For example, when do you hear rhymes?
 How about in songs poems?